ezekiellutz/Pure-Proportional-Navigation/README.md

 ![screen_10](https://user-images.githubusercontent.com/83550613/204162318-d8b8ca64-7370-4aac-a69e-50a261dc0303.jpg)

+Now that the acceleration vector has been defined, several parameters of the missle will need to be updated

 # Acknowledged Limitations of the Model
 Like every mathematical model and simulation, the model for PPN created here is not perfect.
 There are multiple author-acknowledged limitations of the model including, but not limited to, the following: